-Attorney Ben Glass often tells people that this objection relies upon a false premise: if you do a good job on a small case, then the client will hire you later.
+Attorney Ben Glass often tells people that this objection relies on a false premise: if you do a good job on a small case, then the client will hire you later.
 However, it just isn’t true.
 Chances are, if you ask a client who represented him in a case five or even ten years ago, he won’t be able to remember.
 Ask a friend who had surgery or gave birth five years ago who the doctor was.
 Don’t be surprised if they draw a blank.

 The point is that just doing a good job does not make you memorable enough to get a future referral—and you don’t need to “pay your dues” with small cases to get the ones you want.
 Here are three ways your marketing can help funnel your ideal customers your way:

 - Guarding your reputation.
 Rejecting the cases you don’t want sets you up as the big case lawyer, reinforcing your dedication to your ideal clients and offering a good reason as to why you can’t accept every case.